YamenAjjour/yamenajjour.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our Paper Exploring LLMs Priming Strategies for Few-shot Stance Classification has been accepted at ArgMining 2025 in Vienna
+Our Paper Exploring LLMs Priming Strategies for Few-shot Stance Classification has been accepted at ArgMining 2025, ACL in Vienna